psturm-swift/SwiftySignals/README.md

 	    property.value += 1
 	}

-### Once-Only-Timer
+### Timer Signal
-Once-Only-Timers are of class `OnceOnlyTimer`.
-Once-Only-Timers can be seen as time triggered signals with message type `void`.
-The timer is started by the function `fire(after: Measurement<UnitDuration>)`.
-If the given time in seconds has expired the Once-Only-Timer sends a message to all observes connected to endpoint `fired`.
-Each call to `fire(after:)` will invalide the timer first.
+Timer Signals are of class `TimerSignal`.
+Such timers can be seen as time triggered signals with message type `Void`.
+The timer  is configured by its `init(interval: TimeInterval, repeats: Bool)` function and activated by `activate`.
+The timer is triggering messages with the given time interval (continuously if repeats is true).

-	let timer = OnceOnlyTimer()
+	let timer = TimerSignal(interval: 10, repeats: true)
 	let observables = ObservableCollection()
 	timer
 	    .fired
-	    .then { print("Waited for 10 seconds.") }
-	    .append(to: observables)

-	timer.fire(after: Measurement(value: 10, unit: TimeDuration.seconds))

-### Periodic Timer
-Periodic timers are of class `PeriodicTimer`.
-Periodic timers can be seen as time triggered signals with message type `Void`.
-The timer  is configured by its `init(interval: TimeInterval)` function and activated by `activate`.
-The timer is triggering continuously messages with the given time interval.

-	let timer = PeriodicTimer(: 10)
-	let observables = ObservableCollection()
-	timer
-	    .fired
 	    .then {.print("Timer has been triggered") }
 	    .append(to: observables)

-	timer.activate()
+	timer.enable()

 ## Available modifiers
 Different modifiers can be connected to an endpoint.
 Modifiers transforms observables into different observables.
 As modifiers are observables as well it is possible to chain different modifiers together.